STARTERtallinn

 Let’s discuss progress, problems, plans with supervisors.

-Venue: 4th floor, SEB Innovation Centre (address: Tornimäe 2, Tallinn)
+Venue: SEB Innovation Centre (address: Tornimäe 2, Tallinn)

 How to present your idea to people who don’t know you?
 How to win them over and make them allies, clients or investors?
 Why is communicating your idea important?
 What are the common pitfalls and how to conquer them?